xinglunju/tdviz/README.md

 ## Known issues

-1. Cannot load a different fits file if the current file name includes path: have to delete the current 'fitsfile' name first...
+1. Cannot load a different fits file if the current file name includes path: have to delete the current 'fitsfile' name, then nagivate to the new fits file.
 2. The latest Mayavi (v4.4+) does not allow a random name for a new attribute of a field.
 I have to revert to the previous Mayavi version (v4.3).
 3. To be found...